alfonsobries/vue-tailwind-docs/content/upcoming-changes.md

 ### 3. More components on the way

 I want to add a couple of more components.
-I'm currently considering a file input/manager, an autocomplete, a carousel, and probably more, still no special priority.
+I'm currently considering toast notifications, file input/manager, an autocomplete, a carousel, and probably more, still no special priority.

 ## Plans for version 2.x